zeebinz/kohana-generator/guide/generator/tasks.md

 ## Previewing and Inspecting

 Unless you're really confident about what the output is going to be, you'll usually want to preview the changes that are going to be made.
 Let's continue with the `config` generator example.
-Run this command in your console of choice:
+Run this command in your console:

 	./minion generate:config --name=logger